nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * To view the note created in the note content panel (by [`copytonote`](#Copying-content-to-a-note:-copytonote))), use the command `shownote` at the respective index, in this case index 6
   `shownote 6`:
   ![shownote for content](images/Diagram-shownoteforcontent.png)

+Examples:
+* `shownote 2` Shows the note at position 2.

 #### List all notes : `listnote`